agile-lab-dev/darwin/README.md

 If new schemas are added to the storage and the application must reload all the data from it (in order to manage also objects encoded with the new schemas), the `reload` method can be used:
  ```
- AvroSchemaManager.reload()
+ manager.reload()
  ```
- Please note that this method must be used to reload all the schemas, while the initialization fo the data must always be performed using the `getInstance` method.
+ Please note that this method can be used to reload all the schemas in cached scenarios (this method does nothing if you are using a `LazyAvroSchemaManager` instance, because all the find are performed directly on the storage).

 Configuration
 -------------

+## General

+The general configuration keys are:

+- **type**: tells the factory which instance of `AvroSchemaManager` must be created.
+Allowed values are:
+"cached_eager", "cached_lazy" and "lazy".
+- **connector** (optional): used to choose the connector if there are multiple instances of connectors found at runtime.
+If multiple instances are found and this key is not configured, the first connector is taken.
+All available connectors names are suitable for this value (e.g. "hbase", "postgresql", etc)
+- **createTable** (optional): if true, tells the chosen Connector to create the repository table if not already present in the storage.

 ## HBase